 The Judy Clarke Public Service Scholarship and the John Adams Memorial Scholarship (created by the Federal Defenders of Eastern Washington & Idaho) awards a full tuition and housing scholarship to a CJA panel attorney and a public defender from their district.
 Judy Clarke is a nationally renowned attorney who represents defendants charged in some of the most challenging cases.
 She was one of the original board members of the National Criminal Defense College.
 The late John Adams served as the Kootenai County (Idaho) Public Defender’s Office for over twenty years.

-Tom Eigel Memorial Scholarship Fund of Wisconsin: Awarded to a public defender from Wisconsin.
-Covers full tuition and housing expenses.
+Robin Shellow Memorial Scholarship Fund of Wisconsin: Awarded to a public defender from Wisconsin.
+Covers up to full tuition and housing expenses.
 Funded by private donations.
-Tom Eigel was an attorney at the Wisconsin State Public Defender Milwaukee trial office who died in a tragic car accident in the early 1990’s.
+Robin Shellow was the youngest daughter of founding NCDC Board member James Shellow.
+She was an attorney in private practice Milwaukee Wisconsin who died in 2021.
+An article about Robin can be found here.